 Stroke Foundation will use the Personal Information it collects to:

 - Identify donors, consumers and Stakeholders when they request information, change their details or have queries;

 - Empower the stroke and wider community through sharing stories, lived experiences and images;

-- Ensure the continuous improvement of the Stroke Foundation business, workforce and services;
+- Ensure the continuous improvement of Stroke Foundation’s business, workforce and services;

 - Customise advertising and marketing content.

 Stroke Foundation will use the Personal Information it collects for the original purpose for which it was disclosed, a directly related purpose with Consent or as required or permitted by law.

 The organisation may disclose Personal Information it holds where there is a legal obligation to do so, including a lawful duty of care.

 Under the APP guidelines, there are ‘special’ situations which allow the use or disclosure of Personal Information, for example, where Stroke Foundation reasonably believes